anayak4889-cs/NewVibe/README.md

 * **Tools:** Jupyter Notebooks

 ## Methodology
 1. **Feature Selection** I put all 13 numberical values into a correlation heatmap using Seaborn.
 I found a strong, positive correlation between Energy and Loudness.
 I also found a strong, inverse correlation between Energy and Acoustiness.
-Week audio features like Popularity are going to be excluded to avoid noise, leaving me with 8 features: [`danceability`, `energy`, `loudness`, `speechiness`, `acousticness`, `instrumentalness`, `tempo`, `valence`]
+Weak audio features like Popularity are going to be excluded to avoid noise, leaving me with 8 features: [`danceability`, `energy`, `loudness`, `speechiness`, `acousticness`, `instrumentalness`, `tempo`, `valence`]

 2. **Data Cleaning** Dropped all null value rows in dataset and make the track_name and artists lowercased for easier use in the future.